mosheDO/HSCTF-Writeups/pwn/caesar-300/README.md

 **When printf is called with only a string as input (not a variable!), it gets optimized to puts().**

-In fact, this harkens back to [HSCTF 2017's Never Say Goodbye :P](https://jakobdegen.gitbooks.io/hsctf-4-writeups/content/solutions/exploitation/400-never-say-goodbye.html) We can verify this by looking at the disassembly with `objdump -d caesar`:
+In fact, this harkens back to [HSCTF 2017's Never Say Goodbye.](https://jakobdegen.gitbooks.io/hsctf-4-writeups/content/solutions/exploitation/400-never-say-goodbye.html) We can verify this by looking at the disassembly with `objdump -d caesar`:

 ![images/term3.png](images/term3.png)